 - Ensure that students can see number words and numerals.

-Make a think board template (Attachment 5) and pencil available to each student.
+Make a think board template (Copymaster 5) and pencil available to each student.
 Have the students write their favourite number (between 1 and 5) in the centre of their think board.
 Have them draw a picture, write their own number “story” that includes their favourite number, show any numbers by drawing dots or pictures of equipment, and write any number words.

 - Once completed, have student pairs share their thinkboards.